How to Use Social Proof to Increase Your Conversions (7 Ways)

 You can see user reviews on most e-commerce stores you visit, but this presents a challenge for new stores (or even when you have new products).
 How do you build up your depository of customer testimonials?

-If you’re just getting your e-commerce store off the ground, then you’ve first got to rely on the social proof you do have available like live sales notifications.
+If you’re just getting your e-commerce store off the ground, you’ve first got to rely on the social proof you have available, like live sales notifications.
 Even if you’re not making lots of sales yet, the analytics notifications can give you the start you need.

-Once you start seeing the sales come in and have a number of customers, then it’s important you have a system for collecting online reviews and testimonials.
+Once you start seeing the sales come in and have several customers, then you must have a system for collecting online reviews and testimonials.
 Since these testimonials play such an important part in online sales, they’ve got to be a key focus.

-Really think about your messaging when you follow up with the customer and constantly refine your processes.
-You don’t want to (or need to) be pushy, but it’s beneficial to approach it in a similar way you would a sale.
+Consider your messaging when you follow up with the customer and constantly refine your processes.
+You don’t want to (or need to) be pushy, but it’s beneficial to approach it similarly to a sale.

 Understand the customer journey, and use your knowledge to help solve problems and answer questions.
-When you do this, you’ve got a perfect opportunity to ask for a product review with a strong call to action.
+Doing this gives you a perfect opportunity to ask for a product review with a strong call to action.

-When the positive reviews start rolling in it’s going to have a big impact on your online marketing campaigns.
+When the positive reviews start rolling in, it will have a big impact on your online marketing campaigns.

 Note: Remember as well that star ratings are incredibly powerful, so make sure to incorporate them into your social proof.
-This form of social proof works well on your website as well as review sites like Yelp (and even Amazon).
+This form of social proof works well on your website and review sites like Yelp (and even Amazon).

 5. Expert Opinions

 Let’s talk about another famous social influence phenomenon.